vertigobr/simple-sshd/README.md

 ## How to use (fancy way)

-This will run the sshd container on port 8022, accepting only key-based logins for user "user".
+This will run the sshd container on port 8022, accepting only key-based logins for users "user" and "root".
 The public key contents were drawn from your local "id_rsa.pub", but you can pick any other, of course.

 ```
 PUBLICKEY=`cat ~/.ssh/id_rsa.pub`
+PUBLICROOTKEY=`cat ~/.ssh/idanother.pub`
 docker run --name sshd -d \
     -p 8022:22 \
     -e "PUBLICKEY=$PUBLICKEY" \
+    -e "PUBLICROOTKEY=$PUBLICROOTKEY" \
     -e "KEYONLY=true" \
     vertigo/simple-sshd:latest
 ```

-To test the connection with the defautl private key (~/.ssh/id_rsa):
+To test the connection with the default private key (~/.ssh/id_rsa):

 ```
 ssh user@yourhost -p 8022
 ```

-Or, if you want to use another private key:
+Or, if you want to use another private key to login as root:

 ```
-ssh user@yourhost -p 8022 -i ~/.ssh/anotherkey
+ssh root@yourhost -p 8022 -i ~/.ssh/anotherkey
 ```

 ## How to use (even more fancy)